rafaelcanalesduron/semi-website/knowledge-base/onboarding/how-to-create-an-ontology.md

 ## How to build an ontology
 Developing an ontology includes defining classes, properties and describing allowed values and references for the properties.
 The structure of the ontology is simple and straightforward as described, but building an ontology from scratch can be challenging.
 Suggested is to take an iterative approach to ontology development.
 It is important to keep in mind that an ontology is a model of the reality of the world, so the classes should describe concepts and objects that reflect this reality (in your domain).

-**Steps to build an ontology (inspired by [Ontology Development 101](https://protege.stanford.edu/publications/ontology_development/ontology101.pdf)):**
+### Steps to build an ontology (inspired by [Ontology Development 101](https://protege.stanford.edu/publications/ontology_development/ontology101.pdf)):

 1. Determine the scope of the ontology.
-The domain of the ontology won't be hard to define assuming you are going to describe an existing dataset.
+The domain of the ontology won’t be hard to define assuming you are going to describe an existing dataset.
 It is, however, important to keep the purpose of the ontology in mind.
 What kind of information should be in the ontology to provide answers to the questions you will ask?
 2. Consider reusing existing ontologies.
 There are open source libraries of reusable ontologies and knowledge bases available.
 Be inspired by the structure and definitions of names in these ontologies.
 Assuming that have your own (non-semantic) dataset as a basis, you might be able to enrich existing ontologies with your classes.
 3. Define the classes